lisandroct/EventSystem/README.md

 Event system for Unity using ScriptableObjects based on the concept introduced by Ryan Hipple in his [talk](https://www.youtube.com/watch?v=raQ3iHhE_Kk) at Unite 2017.

 ## Why
 Event systems and the observable pattern are very common in games and programs of every kind.
-They're so common that C# has it's own solution implemented at the language level.
+They're so common that C# has its own solution implemented at the language level.
 Then why do we need yet another system? **Event System** makes the most out of the Unity Editor.

 In **Event System** you can create the events and set all the listeners in the editor without writing any code.